 Related to the question above, because the nodes themselves are not accessible via SSH or managed outside the cluster, they will not appear as separate instances.
 If you need to restart a particular node, you can click on the "recycle" button on the cluster interface page.

-Traefik as an Ingress Controller.
-This is to allow connections to your cluster.
+Traefik as an Ingress Controller on all new clusters.
+This is to allow connections to your cluster without extra configuration on your part.
 You can prevent Traefik from being installed when you start a cluster by deselecting it in the web UI (under 'Architecture') or by adding

 Remember that starting up a cluster with no Ingress Controller means you will manually have to configure one to allow access to applications.

-Only the master node has a public IP address.
-It receives traffic to your cluster, and routes it to your worker nodes in the form of a load balancer, as well as processing tasks itself.
+Your cluster has one public IP address.
+It receives traffic to your cluster, and routes it to your worker nodes in the form of a load balancer.
+This is part of the control plane functionality managed by Civo.

 We aim for the underlying operating system to be as lightweight as possible to allow for maximum resources to be allocated to Kubernetes and your applications.
 To this end, we may change the underlying OS, but as this is a managed service this will be the same for all users.

-We would love to see you document your experience, whether it is on your own site, on Medium/DEV.to or as a Civo learn guide.
+We would love to see you document your experience, whether it is on your own site, on Medium/DEV.to or as a guide on the Civo site.
 If you write up a piece, submit a pull request at the Civo Community Content to make sure we know about it.

 Find out other ways to contribute here.

-The best place to report bugs on Civo is on our GitHub issue tracker.
-If you do not have a GitHub account, you can contact us using the "contact us" button found at the bottom of every page.
+The best place to report bugs on Civo tools such as Civo CLI or other public repositories is on the relevant GitHub repository.
+If you do not have a GitHub account, or have found a bug elsewhere that's not part of our open-source repositories, you can contact us using the "contact us" button found at the bottom of every page.

 New feature suggestions are gladly accepted through your dashboard, under Suggestions.